mfrishert/sdk-android/README.md

 ## Handling Virtual Goods Purchases

-The Playhaven Android SDK supports "virtual good promotion" (or VGP) which allows you to advertise virtual products available *within* a game.
+The PlayHaven Android SDK supports "virtual good promotion" (or VGP) which allows you to advertise virtual products available *within* a game.
 For example, your puzzle game may offer additional levels or special "skins" for a nominal fee.

-Playhaven offers full-screen content units which advertise virtual goods.
-When a user clicks an ad, the Playhaven Android SDK sends a "callback" to your game.
+PlayHaven offers full-screen content units which advertise virtual goods.
+When a user clicks an ad, the PlayHaven Android SDK sends a "callback" to your game.

-__Note: You must configure your "in app purchase" items on the Playhaven Dashboard *after* creating them in your Android Market dashboard.__
+__Note: You must configure your "in app purchase" items on the PlayHaven Dashboard *after* creating them in your Android Market dashboard.__

-The Playhaven SDK *only* handles two elements of a user's complete transaction:
+The PlayHaven SDK *only* handles two elements of a user's complete transaction:

 1. Notifying your game when a user clicks "purchase" in an ad
 2. Tracking the IAP purchase

-**Note: The Playhaven Android SDK does not handle interaction with the Android Billing Service as implementation details vary by game.
+**Note: The PlayHaven Android SDK does not handle interaction with the Android Billing Service as implementation details vary by game.
 Please refer to the [Android Billing Guide](http://developer.android.com/guide/google/play/billing/index.html) for further information.**

 The first step notifies your game through the `PHPublisherContentRequest.PurchaseDelegate` interface.
 You must implement the interface's single method: